Modeling oxygen-void interactions in uranium nitride

+corresponding to a $\sim$62\% reduction in the nucleation barrier.
+Propagating the nucleation-time uncertainty ($t = 10$--100~h) shifts this to 57--65\%, because at the peak $\alpha_1 = 1$ and $|\Delta\sigma|_\text{peak}$ varies by only $-11\%$ to $+7\%$.
+A full propagation of the correlated DFT-energy ($\pm0.1$~eV) and nucleation-time uncertainties, detailed in \ref{App:UQ} and shown as a band in \cref{Fig:App:UQ:band}, yields a 95\% interval of 45--78\% for the barrier reduction.
+This substantial lowering of $\Delta G^*$ translates into a dramatically increased nucleation rate, $J \sim \exp(-\Delta G^*/kT)$ \cite{Fultz2020}, consistent with the experimentally observed enhancement of void swelling in oxygen-contaminated UN.

 Despite its contributions, the present model includes several simplifications that merit further investigation.
 First, the surface adsorption energy of oxygen is assumed to be independent of surface coverage, which may not hold at high impurity concentrations where impurity-impurity interactions become significant.
 Additionally, configurational and vibrational entropy contributions are neglected, which may affect the temperature dependence of defect formation and migration energies, particularly at elevated temperatures.
+Separately, because the main dataset uses PBE, we verified with a static DFT+$U$ test ($U_\text{eff}=1$~eV) that the bulk oxygen-defect ordering underlying the dominant $\text{O}_\text{N}^{(\text{s})}$ channel is preserved (\ref{App:UQ:U}).

 Further, the kinetic parameter used to model oxygen segregation is introduced in an \textit{ad hoc} manner, limiting the model's capability to capture time-dependent or rate-limited processes.